Configurable Independent Component Analysis Preprocessing Accelerator: Background and Related Work

 \subsection{Related Work}

-The VLSI architectures for the ICA and ICA preprocessor are reported in the literature.
+Numerous VLSI architectures for ICA and ICA preprocessors have been reported in the literature.
 Reference \cite{Ref_Van_2011} proposes a real-valued signal separation architecture based on the FastICA algorithm.
 The preprocessor in this architecture has a centering unit, a covariance unit, and an EVD engine.
 Since the units in this preprocessor operate in a very sequential manner, the latency is extended.
 Specifically, the centering unit and covariance unit sequentially access the same memory several times, leading to very long delays.
 According to our analysis, for $N$ complex-valued received signals and a sample length of $M$, a total of $8 \times N \times M + 6 \times M \times N \times N $ cycles are consumed by the centering and covariance units of \cite{Ref_Van_2011}.
 Furthermore, to increase the throughput, parallelism is introduced in the preprocessor in \cite{Ref_Chen_2020}.
-A MMA based on a systolic array structure is proposed in this design for calculating the covariance matrix.
+An MMA based on a systolic array structure is proposed in this design for calculating the covariance matrix.
 This MMA uses a real-valued matrix with a size of $3 \times 64$.
 It takes three cycles to multiply a column vector and a row vector.
 However, the utilization of the MMA is not optimized, especially for complex-valued matrices.
-In addition, in \cite{Ref_Van_2016} and \cite{Ref_Van_2019}, the preprocessor has to share computing units.
-The operating flow of these designs was not fully optimized, resulting in excessive processing delays.
+In addition, in \cite{Ref_Van_2016} and \cite{Ref_Van_2019}, the preprocessor has to share computing units, resulting in excessive processing delays.

 Moreover, the EVD engine is one of the core units in the ICA preprocessor and has a high degree of complexity.
 An EVD unit in the preprocessor based on the approximate Jacobi algorithm was presented in \cite{Ref_Yang_2015}.
-The aim was to realize a low-power ICA system.
-However, since the critical path of the EVD unit was very long, the operating frequency was very low and the processing throughput was heavily degraded.
+This EVD unit has very long critical path and results in low operating frequency.
 A configurable SVD unit based on the CORDIC operation and folded systolic array structure was described in \cite{Ref_Chen_2020_SVD}.
 Although these authors produced a low-complexity circuit, the processing had high latency and was slow.
 Furthermore, a sorting network was proposed in \cite{Ref_Shahshahani_2020} to enhance the efficiency of memory accesses in the EVD architecture.
 However, a matrix multiplier was employed in this design to perform matrix rotations, which resulted in high area complexity.